piedb-dev/piestream/CONTRIBUTING.md

 ### Sign the CLA

-Contributors will need to sign PieDb Data's CLA.
+Contributors will need to sign Piedb Data's CLA.